Cost to Move a 1-Bedroom Apartment in 2026

 - Move mid-week, mid-month, off-season.
 A Tuesday in February can cost meaningfully less than a Saturday in July.

-- Insist on a binding or binding-not-to-exceed estimate for interstate moves, so the price can't surprise you on delivery day.
+- Insist on a binding or binding-not-to-exceed estimate for interstate moves, so the price cannot surprise you on delivery day.

-- Full-service mover: Best for tight timelines, stairs/elevators, or no help.
-Highest price, lowest effort, full liability coverage options available.
+- Full-service mover.
+Best for tight timelines, stairs and elevators, or no help.
+Highest price, lowest effort, full valuation options available.

-- Portable container: Best for flexible delivery dates and renters with parking.
-Mid-range price, moderate effort, you pack and load.
+- Portable container.
+Best for flexible delivery dates and renters with parking.
+Moderate effort, you pack and load.

-- Rental truck: Best for short distances and people with strong help.
-Lowest sticker price, highest physical effort, full liability is on you.
+- Rental truck.
+Best for short distances and people with strong help.
+Lowest sticker price, highest physical effort, and full liability is on you.

 Before you book: a 60-second checklist